brunokoga/Montevideo/ultimateMagic_dir/spells/witness.md

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

 You link your senses to the target, allowing you to see and hear through its eyes and ears.
 As a move action you can shift your senses from yourself to the target or back again.
 When using the target's senses, you are blind and deaf.
-When perceiving through the target, you use its normal and special senses (such as darkvision, not your own.
+When perceiving through the target, you use its normal and special senses (such as darkvision), not your own.